cdsittampalam/documentation/docs/Deposit & Withdraw.md

 As the trade initiator, you can check the approval progress for address creation and transactions.
 Both addresses and transactions require approval from custodians.

-A withdrawal transaction can only be sent out of Qredo if it has met or has exceeded the threshold level for the number of custodian signatures.
+A withdrawal transaction can only happen if it has met or has exceeded the threshold level for the number of custodian signatures.
 The threshold level is entered on the fund associated with the transaction.

 You can view approvals from the Approval view, which appears by clicking: